The Powerful (Human) Green Lanterns of the DC Universe

 Sojourner “Jo” Mullein is a particularly unique Green Lantern.
 There is still quite a bit of mystery behind her character, and we won’t spoil anything about Young Animal’s Far Sector at this time, but we can certainly look at just how powerful Jo Mullein already is.

 Kyle Rayner is an absolutely incredible Green Lantern.
-Of course, he’s not even a Green Lantern these days — he’s a White Lantern.
+Of course, he’s not even a Green Lantern these days — he’s a White Lantern, drawing power from the concept of life itself.
 But that’s a story for another time.
 When he was the leading Green Lantern, he was known for his incredibly creative constructs.
 He was an artist as a young man and he brought his artistic vision to his constructs.

-He has created Giant Mechas, firefighters, a hand to draw more constructs, and even a floating head drinking water from a flood.
+Kyle has created Giant Mechas, firefighters, a hand to draw more constructs, and even a floating head drinking water from a flood.
 His creativity knows no bounds, and that’s part of the reason he’s not shackled to the powers of a single Lantern Corps.
-He understands the power of creation, and with it, he understands the White Lantern power of Life.
+He understands the power of creation, and with it, he understands the White Lantern power of life.